omoefe-123/multiplication.sh/README.md

 echo "p.
 Partial (special range)" read -p "Enter your choice (f or p): " choice
 ```
-### below is the summary of the command
+# Below is the summary of the command
- i ran to prompt if partial or full, handling user input and applying conditinal logic
+ I ran to prompt if partial or full, handling user input and applying conditinal logic

 #!/bin/bash

 while true; do
-  # Step 1: Ask the user for a number
+  ## Step 1: Ask the user for a number
   read -p "Enter a number to generate its multiplication table: " number
-  # Validate if the input is a valid number
+  ## Validate if the input is a valid number
   if ! [[ "$number" =~ ^[0-9]+$ ]]; then
     echo "Invalid input!
 Please enter a valid number."
     continue
   fi
-  # Step 2: Ask if the user wants a full table or partial
+  ## Step 2: Ask if the user wants a full table or partial
   echo "Do you want a full multiplication table (1-10) or a partial one?"
   echo "f.
 Full (1 to 10)"
   echo "p.
 Partial (special range)"